Marijuana is a fast growing, hungry plant.

 Mid-bloom plants get the most at 700-900 PPM.

 Please note: If you are using Tap water and live in a ‘hard water’ area, it may already have a PPM of 300+ when it comes from the pipe.

 You can’ add much fertiliser there.
 You may want to consider using a reverse osmosis water filter.

-Water Quality: natural or filtered water is best
+Filtered water is best

 Using good water matters a lot.